Oth0ob/controlpanel/README.md

-I created a server using xampp and created a trends database using phpmyadmin.
-Then I created a website that included a control panel linked to the trends database in html and javascript and placed them in the htdocs file inside the xampp file.
+I created a server using xampp and created a directions database using phpmyadmin.
+Then I created a website that included a control panel linked to the directions database by html and javascript and placed them in the htdocs file inside the xampp file.